martinlebeda/BioRythm/README.md

 ## Install

-Copy program BioRythm to your favourite path and executable.
+[Download](https://github.com/martinlebeda/BioRythm/releases) and copy program BioRythm to your favourite path and executable.
 Settings is stored in ".BioRythm.xml" in actual path (I recommend run from home directory).